programmfabrik/easydb-documentation/en/webfrontend/datamanagement/new_objects/new_objects.md

 If **series** are activated for the upload, they are recognized by the file name and automatically assigned to a record, if the data model provides the option to store several files for an object type.
 The distinction is made by the notation " _ " "(underscore)," " "(space)," - " (hyphen) followed by a number and the file extension (e.g. file-1.jpg, file-2.jpg or bild_1.png, bild_2.png).

-> NOTE: If **versions** are deactivated and **series** are active, identical files that differ only in the file extension are also recognized as series.
-If both are active, this type is recognized as version.
+> NOTE: If **versions** are deactivated and **series** are active, files with identical names that differ only in the file extension are also recognized as series.
+If both are active, this type of file notation is recognized as a version as described above.